spencer-dye/spencer-dye/README.md

 - 🔭 I’m currently working on
   - Building static sites with GastsbyJS and NextJS
-  - Redesigning and Redevloping my portfolio
+  - Redesigning and Redeveloping my portfolio

 <!--
 **spencer-dye/spencer-dye** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.